 5) Quality, convenience, and price have a mitigating effect.

-If the quality, convenience or price of a product or service was better than the competition, respondents began to tip back and said they would still buy from a brand even if they took a political position with which they disagree.
+If the quality, convenience or price of a product or service is better than the competition, respondents said they would still buy from a brand even if they took a political position with which they disagree.
+Recall that 53% were less likely to make a purchase if a brand took a position with which they disagreed, however, when mitigating factors were introduced, that number fell in the following ways:

 What Should Brands Do?